Note: This story was updated in July 2018 to fix some links and resources but the story is from 2012.

-It was 2007, and I was only meant to be in Phnom Penh for three days.
-I had less than a month in Cambodia before I moved to Thailand, and I wanted to explore as much as possible and get off the tourist trail a bit.
+The first time I visit Phnom Penh I was only meant to stay three days.
+In was 2007 and I had less than a month in Cambodia before I planned moved to Thailand.
+I wanted to explore as much as possible and try to get off the tourist trail a bit.
 But three days became four, four became seven, and seven became ten.
 Every day, I woke up, thought to myself, “I’ll get the bus tomorrow” and rolled over and went back to bed.

 I’d walk out of my room into the common area overlooking the lake and slink down next to my friends.
 “What movie are we watching today?”
 I’d ask.
 Later, we’d go out for lunch, relax during the afternoon, and head out around town at night.